cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/share-new-site.md

 # Share development environments

-You can use Cloudflare's reverse proxy and [Argo Tunnel](/glossary#argo-tunnel) to share local development environments with team members or customers.
+You can use Cloudflare's reverse proxy and [Cloudflare Tunnel](/glossary#argo-tunnel) to share local development environments with team members or customers.

 Instead of pointing DNS records to the external IP of a web service, you can connect that service to Cloudflare's network using Argo Tunnel.
-Argo Tunnel relies on a lightweight service, `cloudflared`, that you run in your infrastructure. `cloudflared` makes outbound-only connections to Cloudflare's network, so that you do not need to open holes in your firewall.
+Cloudflare Tunnel relies on a lightweight service, `cloudflared`, that you run in your infrastructure. `cloudflared` makes outbound-only connections to Cloudflare's network, so that you do not need to open holes in your firewall.

-You can use Argo Tunnel to quickly share projects you are working on with team members.
-In this example, you can use Argo Tunnel to give users a preview of a new website.
+You can use Cloudflare Tunnel to quickly share projects you are working on with team members.
+In this example, you can use Cloudflare Tunnel to give users a preview of a new website.
 At the end, as an optional step, you'll be able to add a [Zero Trust policy](/policies/zero-trust) to only allow certain people to reach the site.

 **🗺️ This tutorial covers how to:**